phax/peppol-commons/README.md

 * truststore/complete-truststore.jks (production + pilot PKI v2 + v3)

 ## peppol-sbdh

 Simple SBDH handler for the use with PEPPOL.
 It offers the possibility to extract all meta data from an SBDH document as well as set all meta data to an SBDH document.

+Make sure to run `mvn generate-sources` before using it in the IDE.
+The additional code is created in `target/generated-sources/xjc`.

 This projects implements the "Envelope specification" as listed on http://www.peppol.eu/ressource-library/technical-specifications/transport-infrastructure/infrastructure-resources.